 Playing an instrument or a contact sport may require some adjustment when you first get your braces, but wearing braces will not stop you from participating in any of your school activities.
 If you play a contact sport, it is recommended that you wear a mouthguard to protect your braces or appliance.

 Simply call our practice!
-Our front desk staff will be happy to help schedule your next appointment at your convenience.
+The Garrett & Boyd Orthodontics front desk staff will be happy to help schedule your next appointment at your convenience.
 If you are a new patient or have been referred to our practice, please let us know, and we will provide you with all of the information you need.